-Although there aren't many international banks operating in Bulgaria, local banks are run efficiently and with a focus on customer service.
-Reliable Bulgarian banks include Raiffeisen, UniCredit Bulbank, DSK and Postbank.
-Banks are typically open from Monday to Friday between 9am and 5pm.
+Although Bulgaria's small market hasn't attracted many international banks, local banks are run efficiently and with a focus on customer service.
+Some reliable Bulgarian banks include Raiffeisen, UniCredit Bulbank, DSK and Postbank.
+Banks are typically open between 9am and 5pm, Monday to Friday.
 All four of these banks offer mobile and online banking services.

 Opening a bank account

 Both residents and non-residents of Bulgaria can open a bank account.
-As most documents aren’t available in English, completing the paperwork required to open a bank account can be challenging.
+As most documents aren't in English, completing the paperwork required to open a bank account can be challenging.
 Expats looking for assistance with banking and tax matters in Bulgaria can consider hiring a local accountant or financial advisor proficient in English, or they can use professional expat-focused services like those offered by specialised relocation agencies.

 Expats opening a bank account in Bulgaria will need their passport or national ID card, an address to send correspondence to and a minimum deposit amount.
 Banks may also require proof of income, a letter of employment and a copy of a lease agreement, and they may perform a background or credit check.
 Bank cards can be collected or delivered to the specified address, typically within one week of opening an account.

 ATMs and credit cards

-ATMs are common in Bulgarian cities, but they may be limited in rural areas and villages.
-Expats can use any ATM, irrespective of which bank they belong to, but withdrawal fees will be higher from other banks’ ATMs.
+ATMs are common in Bulgarian cities but may be limited in rural areas and villages.
+Expats can use any ATM, regardless of which bank they belong to, but withdrawal fees will be higher from other banks' ATMs.

-Visa and MasterCard are widely accepted in Bulgarian cities, but this is not the case in smaller villages, in which cash payments are the norm.
-Currency can be exchanged at banks and bureaux de change are widely available in cities.
+Visa and MasterCard are widely accepted in Bulgarian cities, but this is not the case in smaller villages where cash payments are the norm.
+Expats can exchange currency at banks, and bureaux de change are widely available in cities.